Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 ## Add other GCP resources into Terraform

-Do you remember how in previous labs we created some GCP resources like SSH project keys and a firewall rule for our application via `gcloud` tool?

-Let's add those into our Terraform configuration so that we know for sure those resources are present.
+Let's add ssh keys and the firewall rule into our Terraform configuration so that we know for sure those resources are present.

 First, delete the SSH project key and firewall rule: